Summary:

 - Redefine what "conversion" means.
 The customer might never see your site, but their agent does.

-- Force digital teams to balance design for two audiences: the human who feels and the agent that calculates.
+- Force digital teams to design for two audiences: the human who feels and the agent that calculates.

 - Introduce both risk (data integrity, attribution) and reward (efficiency, brand consistency).